havidtech/king-of-the-fools-contract/README.md

 > A King of Fools frontend 💫

-You can interact with the contract through the project UI deployed here:
+You can interact with the contract through the project UI deployed (here)[https://king-of-the-fools-ui.herokuapp.com/]
-{WEBSITE_URL}

 or